damienBloch/inkscape-raytracing/README.md

 ## How to install

-Clone the ray tracing directory in inkscape user extensions directy.
+Clone the ray tracing directory in inkscape user extensions directory.

   ```shell
   cd ~/.config/inkscape/extensions